FireflyMigration/firefly-doc/10-Developer-Guide/24-Selection-Lists/31-Exercise-Creat-Selection-List/index.md

    3. Orders.OrderDate.
 9. Add new UIController to the **SelectionList** folder, name the new UIController **SelectCustomers**.
 10. Set the **Customers** table as the main table
-11. In the Onload method
+11. In the Onload method set the following settings
+	1. Activity to Browse.
+	2. Allow Delete,Insert and update to false.
+	3. Allow Select to ture.

 11. Build and go to the form designer.
 12. Add a **Grid control** to the form.
 13. Add the following columns to the **Grid**
    1. Customer.CustomerID.
    2. Customer.CompanyName.
-14.
+14. Set a Debug Write line in the On Saving row and make sure that you get the message in the output window when selecting an item